ocr-d-modul-2-segmentierung/ocrd-pixelclassifier-segmentation/README.md

 The following parameters are recognized in the JSON parameter file:

 - `overwrite_regions`: remove previously existing text regions
-- `char_height`: height of character "n" in pixels
+- `xheight`: height of character "x" in pixels used during training.
 - `model`: pixel-classifier model path
 - `gpu_allow_growth`: required for GPU use with some graphic cards (set to true, if you get CUDNN_INTERNAL_ERROR)
-- `resize_height`: scale down pixelclassifier output to this height (performance / quality tradeoff, defaults to 300)
+- `resize_height`: scale down pixelclassifier output to this height before postprocessing.
+Independent of training / used model.
+  (performance / quality tradeoff, defaults to 300)

 ## Testing